bdamay/django-bcf-manager/README.md

 # BCF Manager
 ## Powered by Django, DRF

-This project is just starting.
-Don't expect it to work without bugs
+*This project is just starting.
+Don't expect its functionnality to be complete*

 ### Purpose